sarthakgupta04/Nirvana-MusicStreamingPlatform/readme.md

 ## Prerequisites

-- get your spotify api key from https://developer.spotify.com/documentation/web-api/tutorials/getting-started
+- get your spotify web api key from https://developer.spotify.com/documentation/web-api/tutorials/getting-started

 Make sure you have installed all of the following prerequisites on your development machine: